Hand That Feeds

 "Hand That Feeds" is a song by the American singer-songwriters Halsey and Amy Lee, recorded for the promotion to the action thriller film Ballerina (2025).
 Columbia Records released it as a single on May 9, 2025.
 Both artists wrote it with Michael Pollack, Griff Clawson, and its producer, Jordan Fish.
-Sonically, "Hand That Feeds" is a pop ballad with electronic instrumentals.
+Sonically, "Hand That Feeds" is an arena-goth and pop ballad with electronic instrumentals.

 A music video for "Hand That Feeds", directed by Hannah Lux Davis, premiered on May 30, 2025; it intersperses scenes of Ballerina with clips of Halsey and Lee in ballet imagery.
 Both artists performed the song at select shows of the For My Last Trick: The Tour (2025).
 Commercially, it reached secondary charts in New Zealand, the United Kingdom, and the United States.

 Background and release

 Throughout her music career, Halsey had expressed her admiration for Amy Lee, the lead vocalist of the rock band Evanescence.
 As part of the promotion campaign for her 2024 album The Great Impersonator, Halsey impersonated Lee as the artist who inspired the track "Lonely Is the Muse".
 She recreated the cover artwork of Evanescence's Fallen (2003), and called Lee the "OG dark rock queen"; it was received positively by the latter.

 On May 6, 2025, Halsey and Lee announced the release of their collaboration, "Hand That Feeds", via their Instagram accounts; it was accompanied by a promotional picture of both wearing black outfits and holding hands.
 Halsey also published a snippet of the song and shared her excitement about its release, later naming it "one of the most surreal moments of [her] life".
 Both artists conceived the track for Ballerina, a 2025 action thriller film starring Ana de Armas and Keanu Reeves, which serves as a spin-off from the John Wick franchise.

 "Hand That Feeds" was released on May 9, 2025, through Columbia Records.
 Halsey and Lee performed "Hand That Feeds" live for the first time on May 14, at the Los Angeles concert of the For My Last Trick: The Tour, Halsey's 2025 concert tour that includes Evanescence as the opening act at select dates.
 Hannah Lux Davis directed the music video for the single, which premiered on May 30.
 The video intersperses scenes from Ballerina with clips starring both singers.
 Halsey is seen dancing ballet and running in a street covered in blood, before being joined by Lee to sharpen knives.
 They are then tied to chairs and manage to escape.
 At the end of the video, they touch hands while trying to take an axe in the middle of a table, and stare to the camera.